microsoft/tsdoc/Contributing.md

    $ rush install
    ```

-   > IMPORTANT: After you run `rush install`, your repo will be in a "Rush-linked" state,
+   > Note: After you run `rush install`, your repo will be in a "Rush-linked" state,
    > with special symlinks in the node_modules folders.
 DO NOT run `npm install` in this state.
    > If you want to go back to working in standalone mode, first run `rush unlink && rush purge`.